Back to blog

 )

-When the representation changes, bump the version and old values expire naturally.
-This is a simple and effective approach to deploy-time invalidation.
+When the representation changes, you bump the version and let the old values expire on their own.
+It is simple, and it works.

-TTL is a fuse.
-It guarantees the cache entry dies eventually, but it does not guarantee the entry is correct until then.
-If a user changes their display name and the cached profile has a 10-minute TTL, the old name can remain visible for 10 minutes unless the write path invalidates it.
-That may be acceptable, but it should be a product decision.
+A TTL is a fuse.
+It guarantees the entry dies once the timer runs out, and nothing more.
+In the window before that, the entry holds whatever value it was handed at write time.
+If a user changes their display name and the cached profile carries a 10-minute TTL, the old name can stay visible for up to 10 minutes, until the write path invalidates the key.
+That window may be perfectly acceptable.
+The point is that it is a product decision, made on purpose rather than discovered later.

 There are three basic choices: